dcogb/dcogb.github.io/documentation/kohana/mvc/controllers.md

 	// classes/Controller/Api.php
 	class Controller_Api extends Controller_REST

 [!!]
-[Controller_Template] is an example controller provided in Mountain Valley Church of God.
+[Controller_Template] is an example controller provided in Donica Church of God.

 You can also have a controller extend another controller to share common things, such as requiring you to be logged in to use all of those controllers.